Shpackk/Shpackk/README.md

 # 💫 About Me:
 🔭 I’m currently working as Middle Fullstack Software Developer<br>🌱 Learning some Blockchain topics, Back-End in general and TypeScript<br>
-For now I'm focusing on trying new stuff like:
+For now I'm focusing on:
 - Microservices (curr)
 - SQL
 - Data Consistency/ DB's